A Closer Look at the Long Beach Courthouse PBI

 What advice would you give to another public agency looking to pursue a Public-Private Partnership project?

 You need to build in a little flexibility for yourself.
-Technology is an area, for example, that changes so quickly that if you determine the type of equipment that needs to be in the building, you don’t have to spec every single piece.
-For Long Beach we established an allowance that allowed us some flexibility to determine what worked for the more current systems in the building during the final stages of design.
+Technology is an area, for example, that changes so quickly that if you determine the type of equipment that needs to be in the building, you don't have to spec every single piece.
+For Long Beach we established an allowance that gave us some flexibility to determine what worked for the more current systems in the building during the final stages of design.

 Another thing I would highly recommend is that you have agreement ahead of time with the approving agencies, mapping out the evaluation and approvals process, and who is going to do what, and then build commitment to the schedule on the public side.